 The POWs soon found that the sun was now the enemy.
 The pen had no cover for them and beat down on them.
 They soon realized that they were being given the Sun treatment.
 They were left in the pen all day.
 Those who could not take the sun grew delirious and began to scream.
 This was soon followed by death.

-Filipino civilians appeared and threw turnips to the prisoners.
+Filipino civilians appeared and threw turnips to the prisoners to eat.
 They did this in spite of the fact that they were risking their own lives.
 At daybreak, they reached Remedios.
-This was the location of one the tank battles the 194th had taken part in.
+This was the location of one of the tank battles the 194th had taken part in.

 Once in the camp, they were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
 Blankets, knives, and matches were taken from them.
 If a man was found to have Japanese money on them, they were taken to the guardhouse.
 Finally, the camp commandant came out, stood on a box, and told them that they were enemies of Japan and would always be Japan’s enemies.
 He also told them that they were captives and not prisoners of war and would be treated accordingly.
 After the speech, the prisoners were allowed to go to their barracks.
 Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.